Toshiba Europe GmbH

 As a permanent measure, we are preparing BIOS updates with updated CPU microcode.
-These will start to be available from the end of January 2018 – please check here for details.

 In order to activate this updated microcode, an operating system security patch is also necessary.
 Microsoft has released patches for its different supported operating systems.
 If your system is not configured to automatically implement operating system updates, please visit the appropriate page to obtain the correct patch:

 Windows 10 Patch: https://support.microsoft.com/en-us/help/4056892/windows-10-update-kb4056892

 Windows 8.1 Patch: https://support.microsoft.com/en-us/help/4056892/windows-10-update-kb4056892